Please note that all positions at RPGamer are voluntary and unpaid.

 No experience is required to volunteer at RPGamer.
 However, applicants will need to be self-motivated and able to work autonomously.
 If you are unable to work without constant supervision then RPGamer is probably not the place for you.
 In addition to creating their own content, all staff members are expected to assist others by proof-reading their articles.
 Successful applicants will also need to adhere to RPGamer’s internal policies with respect to NDAs and accuracy of reporting, with the following policies being of particular interest to those applying for the reviewer or news reporting roles –

-- News should always be written in third-person (no “I”, “you”, etc.).
+- News and the vast majority of review content should always be written in third-person (no “I”, “you”, etc.).
 First and second-person shouldn’t be used in a review outside of the first and last paragraph.
 Also, first and last paragraph are where you can write more personally if you want: give your personal background, write more subjective thoughts or feelings, etc. The rest of the review should be in an objective tone.
 For features/convention reports, we’re happy to include first- and second-person as these are personal pieces, but it should be avoided in formal articles like news and reviews.

 - Review word length is aimed at 1200-1800.
 Try to write like you’re in a bubble and have no clue what others think of the game.
 If it’s been out a while and there are other reviews, don’t acknowledge them, apologize for being different, or write in a wimpy, wishy-washy style like maybe you’re wrong or maybe you’re right.
 Don’t slip into telling the reader how to play, giving tips, or telling him how to enjoy it.